Classifying Logical Gates in Quantum Codes via Cohomology Operations and Symmetry: Logical Gates on Good Quantum LDPC Codes from Cohomology Operation

 Since the cohomology operation in this paper are mainly defined on a simplicial complex, which is not the case for general expander-based LDPC codes, we need a procedure to convert these qLDPC codes to a corresponding code defined on a simplicial complex.
 In Ref.~\cite{freedman:2020_manifold_from_code}, a mapping for turning a quantum code based on a 3-term (2D) chain complex to a manifold with dimension 11 (or higher) has been developed.
 This mapping essentially erodes the distinction between general qLDPC (or even more generally CSS) codes and homological codes defined on manifolds.
 A homological code defined on a 11D triangulated manifold is produced from a general qLDPC code, and hence one can apply well-defined cohomology operation to implement the logical gates.
 Nevertheless, so far this method only applies to qLDPC codes based on 3-term chain complex and hence we only discuss the application of logical Clifford gates in these codes.

-We first briefly review the mapping in Ref.~\cite{freedman:2020_manifold_from_code}.
+We first briefly review the mapping in Ref.~\cite{freedman:2020_manifold_from_code}, more detailed and pedagogical introduction can be found in Refs.~\cite{zhu2025topological, guemard2025lifting}.
 Roughly speaking, the essential strategy is to subdivide the general chain complex of the quantum code into a simplicial complex (triangulation) of a manifold.
 First of all, for a large class of qLDPC codes or more generally a CSS codes corresponding to a 3-term (2D) $\ZZ_2$ chain complex, there exists a sparse lift from it to a chain complex over integer coefficients $\ZZ$,\footnote{ The sparseness is for the manifold to have bounded curvature, and thus the corresponding homological code on the triangulation is still LDPC \cite{freedman:2020_manifold_from_code}. } since the underlying chain complex of a manifold is a $\ZZ$ chain complex.
 We say these code are sparsely liftable.
 The corresponding 3-term chain complex has the following form:

 where $\tilde{\partial}$ and $\widetilde{\mathbf{H}}$ are the lifted boundary map and parity check matrices with $\ZZ$ coefficients respectively.